scottellis/sgx-qt-build/README.md

         bitbake virtual/kernel

 3) Rebuild your image.
-It should not include Qt, but should include
+It should not include Qt, but should include the following if you plan on using a touchscreen.

         tslib_calibrate
         tslib_tests
         tslib_conf
         fbset
         fbset-modes

-4) You should probably install it onto an SD card and make sure everything is still working before proceeding.
+4) You should probably install your new image on an SD card and make sure everything is still working before proceeding.

 --------------------------------------------------------------------------------